 The overall goal for an ADA transition plan is to provide access to all.
 As such, the city has developed a draft plan to make roads, sidewalks and trails more accessible, as outlined by the Americans with Disabilities Act (ADA).
-Click here to learn more about ADA.
+Learn more about ADA.

 The transition plan provides a better understanding of the Bloomington assets in the right-of-way.
 It includes pedestrian ramps with truncated domes to audible pedestrian signals and even obstructions like power poles in the sidewalk.
 It will also help us develop our investment priorities in the future.

-City Council approved the plan at their November 7, 2016 meeting.
+City Council approved the original plan at their November 7, 2016 meeting.
 Updates were made in early 2022 and City Council approved the updated plan at their February 28, 2022 meeting.

 The above infographic depicts information and data relating to the City of Bloomington's draft plan to make roads, sidewalks and trails more accessible, as outlined by the Americans with Disabilities Act.

-The top heading says, "ADA Right of Way Transition Plan: Provide access to all."
+The top heading says, "ADA Right of Way Transition Plan: Providing access to all."

 An adjacent block of text asks, "Think this doesn't apply to you?
 Think again."
 Beneath the text, a statistic; 70-80% of the population will experience a disability that restricts mobility at least once in their lifetime.
 Additionally, a block text below described, “Ever broken a leg, had knee surgery or otherwise been hampered with your mobility?
-Then this plan applies to you.”
+If so, then this plan applies to you.”

 As part of the Bloomington ADA transition plan for public rights-of-way, the self-evaluation continues and approximately 100 pedestrian ramps were inspected in 2020.